fernandopv13/udacity-event-planner/README.md

 Start by running 'npm install' in Node.js from the root directory (i.e. the one where this readme file resides) to install the required modules.
 Ignore any NPM warnings re. deprecated versions of some dependencies: usually, this is just the module devs falling behind on maintenance, with no relevant adverse effects for this project.

-Then just call 'gulp' to run the default build script, which should get everything ready for you.
+Then call 'gulp' to run the default build script, which should get everything ready for you.
 Or, run 'gulp setup' to just get ready for development without doing a complete build.

 TEST